-All our products can be classified as electrostatic sensitive devices, please respect the following guidelines when handling them.
+All our products are sensitive electronic devices, please respect the following guidelines when handling them.

 Static electricity can damage electronic devices and your system.
 To avoid damage, keep static-sensitive devices in their static-protective bags until you are ready to install them.